-New followers of Aaron Dessner's Twitter account would probably expect to find him talking about his band's new album, The National's 'I Am Easy To Find', which was released to international acclaim last month.
+New followers of Aaron Dessner's Twitter account would probably expect to find him talking about his band's new album, The National's 'I Am Easy To Find', which was released to international acclaim back in May.

 Or maybe the short film released as a companion piece to the record, starring one of the world’s most in-demand actresses - Alicia Vikander - and directed by one of the USA’s foremost arthouse directors, Mike Mills.

 Or perhaps the six-month-long world tour that takes his Grammy award-winning group from Philadelphia to Lisbon, via the UK, Europe and Mexico during the second half of 2019.